 1) Labor and Delivery: Primary clinical duties for the fellow take place on Labor and Delivery where we have 15 labor rooms, 3 operating rooms, 5 triage rooms and a post anesthesia care unit.
 Our unit has centralized fetal heart rate monitoring.
 We have state of the art equipment including that needed for advanced airway management, rapid transfusion and invasive monitoring.
 Anesthetic care is always provided under the direct supervision of a faculty anesthesiologist.
 As the fellow gains experience, he/she will be given the opportunity to assist the faculty in teaching clinical skills to residents and medical students.
 They will also function in a supervisory role with residents.

-2) Neonatal ICU Rotation (2 weeks): Fellows spend 2 weeks in the NICU during their fellowship year.
-During this time, they will learn the necessary skills for neonatal resuscitation in the delivery room, as well as become NRP certified.
+2) Neonatal ICU Rotation (2 weeks): Fellows spend 2 contiguous weeks in the NICU during their fellowship year.
+During this time, they learn the necessary skills for neonatal resuscitation in the delivery room, as well as become NRP certified.

 3) Maternal Fetal Medicine Rotation (2 weeks): During the year, fellows will participate in a contiguous 2 week MFM rotation.
 This experience may be comprised of ultrasound clinic, high risk OB clinic, MFM consult clinic, genetic counseling and labor and delivery.
 Fellows will attend antepartum rounds every morning for a 2 week block.
 They will collaborate with Obstetric residents, MFM fellows and Obstetric attendings on the care of complicated pregnant patients during the antepartum period.